© 2025 TeachAI

 in an Age of AI

-This guidance was developed by TeachAI and the CSTA in partnership with Karen Brennan (Harvard University), Quinn Burke (Digital Promise), Marie desJardins (AAAI), Bruce Fuda (Grok Academy), Christina Gardner-McCune (AI4K12 and University of Florida), Shuchi Grover (Looking Glass Ventures and Edfinity), Maya Israel (University of Florida), Irene Lee (Everyday AI), Matti Tedre (University of Eastern Finland), and Jan Vahrenhold (German Informatics Society).
+This guidance was developed by TeachAI and the CSTA in partnership with Karen Brennan (Harvard University), Quinn Burke (Digital Promise), Marie desJardins (AAAI), Bruce Fuda, Maya Israel (University of Florida), Irene Lee (Everyday AI), Matti Tedre (University of Eastern Finland), and Jan Vahrenhold (German Informatics Society).
+We thank Christina Gardner-McCune (AI4K12 and University of Florida), Shuchi Grover (Looking Glass Ventures and Edfinity), and Grok Academy for their engagement in the 2024 publication.

 These resources are openly available for reuse under a Creative Commons BY-NC-SA 4.0 license.
 While permission for use isn't required, citing the source is appreciated.